We have definitely left the days when a personal fan or sitting outside on the porch was enough to both cool down and satisfy.

 How Does it Differ from Other AC Units?

-Basically all air conditioners work the same, but this one is designed to be moved from room to room.
+Basically, all portable cooling units work the same, but this one is designed to be moved from room to room.

 This allows the owner to use it in the bedroom at night and the living room during the day.
 It cuts the need for more window units.